SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

       Path to the IP space data file.

    columns
-      Defines a data column.
-This has the keys
+      A list of column definitions, each one a map.
+Each map can have the keys

       name
          Name of the column.
 This is optional.